-Jewelry, art, crafts, natural soap and body products, Chinese healing teas, home furnishings, healthy cookbooks and CDs for meditation and stress relief -- plus gift certificates for personal growth coaching, personal development sessions, alternative psychotherapy, Chinese medicine treatments, Ayurvedic healing and rejuvenation treatments, Tarot readings and other health and well-being services.
+Jewelry, art, crafts, natural body products, Chinese healing teas, essential oils, healthy cookbooks and CDs for meditation and stress relief -- plus gift certificates for personal growth coaching, personal development sessions, alternative psychotherapy, Chinese medicine treatments, and other health and well-being services.

 The event is designed to showcase local and regional small businesses and to affirm that gifts of health are important additions to the approaching holiday season.
 Visitors will have the opportunity to talk directly with alternative health practitioners to learn about their specialties and ask questions.

-Karen Carnabucci, the non-traditional psychotherapist, licensed clinical social worker and owner of Lake House Health & Learning Center, initiated the Health & Gift Fest three years ago after realizing that many seasonal fairs and events focused on merchandise rather than experiences and could not find events focused on topics of health, whether traditional or alternative, at this time of year.
+Karen Carnabucci, LCSW, TEP, the non-traditional psychotherapist, licensed clinical social worker and owner of Lake House Health & Learning Center, initiated the Health & Gift Fest four years ago after realizing that many seasonal fairs and events focused on merchandise rather than experiences and could not find events focused on topics of health, whether traditional or alternative, at this time of year.

 Among the arts, crafts and home furnishings: